fenago/machine-learning-for-finance/lab_guides/Lab_1.md

-While supervised learning has made great advances over the last few years, most of this book will focus on working with labeled examples.
+While supervised learning has made great advances over the last few years, most of this course will focus on working with labeled examples.
 However, sometimes we may not have labels.
 In this case, we can still use machine learning to find hidden patterns in data.